Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Methodology

-\paragraph{Training Configuration.} All SLMs included in this study were fine-tuned using Quantized Low-Rank Adaptation (QLoRA) as a parameter-efficient fine-tuning method \citep{dettmers2023qloraefficientfinetuningquantized}.
+All SLMs included in this study were fine-tuned using Quantized Low-Rank Adaptation (QLoRA) as a parameter-efficient fine-tuning method \citep{dettmers2023QLoRAefficientfinetuningquantized}.
 QLoRA combines 4-bit quantization with Low-Rank Adaptation, significantly reducing memory requirements while maintaining model performance.
 Training was conducted using the Unsloth and Hugging Face frameworks.

 The models were configured with a maximum sequence length of 512 tokens to accommodate the instruction, summarized conversational history, client question and expected agent response.
 Prior to adding LoRA adapters, models were quantized to 4-bit precision.
-The LoRA configuration employed a rank of 16, alpha value of 32 and dropout rate of 0.1 to prevent overfitting.
+The LoRA configuration employed a rank of 16, alpha value of 32 and dropout rate of 0.1, following the recommended configuration provided by Unsloth.
+A rank of 16 was selected as it provides a good balance between efficiency and model capacity.
+The alpha was set to twice the rank value, following standard practice for stable training, and a dropout rate of 0.1 was applied to reduce overfitting during fine-tuning.
 LoRA adapters were applied to all attention and feed-forward projection layers within the Transformer architecture.

 Training was performed for 3 epochs using the AdamW 8-bit optimizer with a learning rate of $2 \times 10^{-5}$, weight decay of 0.01 and a warmup ratio of 0.05.
 A cosine learning rate scheduler was employed to gradually reduce the learning rate over training.
 All models were trained on an NVIDIA RTX A100 40GB GPU, with training time ranging from 5 to 14 hours per model.